mrueda/beacon2-ri-tools/bin/README.md

 Six files correspond to Metadata (`analyses.json,biosamples.json,cohorts.json,datasets.json,individuals.json,runs.json`) and one corresponds to variations (`genomicVariations.json`).

-Normally, `beacon` script is used to create `genomicVariations` JSON file.
+Normally, `bff-tools` script is used to create `genomicVariations` JSON file.
 The other 6 files are created with [this utility](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_validator) (part of the distribution).
 See instructions [here](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_validator/README.md).

 Once we have all seven files, then we can proceed to load the data into MongoDB.